 PowerPoint doesn’t have a built-in Gantt feature, but you can build and edit a chart inside of the platform using their “Stacked Bar” feature.

-3. Gantt Chart in Word
+3. How to Make a Gantt Chart in Word

-4. Gantt Chart in Google Sheets
+4. How to Make a Gantt Chart in Google Sheets

 If you’re creating a Gantt chart in Google Sheets, use the above template and circulation table for automated chart creation.
 Simply input the information specific to your business, and the chart will be created automatically.

-5. Gantt Chart in Google Docs
+5. How to Make a Gantt Chart in Google Docs

 Want a Gantt chart you can share and collaborate on with colleagues?
 Consider creating your chart in a Google Document.
-Save it to your Google Drive and share as normal.
+Save it to your Google Drive and share it as normal.

 Google offers “Stacked Chart” options in their “Chart Editor,” so getting started is a breeze.

+Pro tip: In Google Docs, use the timeline template documents to your advantage and give yourself an overview of your project progress.
 It’ll help with visualization, staying on track, and allowing you to see how you’re progressing over time.
 You can then share information with relevant stakeholders.

 Examples of Gantt Charts